General and Fractional Hypertree Decompositions: Hard and Easy Cases: NP-Hardness

 \nop{**************************************** important observations.
 First, in every GHD and FHD of the hypergraph defined above, the weight on complementary edges must be equal in every node of the decomposition and second, the only way to cover $S \cup A'_p \cup \overbar{A_p} \cup \{z_1,z_2\}$ with weight $\leq 2$ is by using only edges $e^{k,0}_p$ and $e^{k,1}_p$ with $k \in \{1,2,3\}$ (see Lemma~\ref{lem:compl_edge} and~\ref{lem:covering} for details). ****************************************}

-To prove the correctness of our problem reduction, we have to show the two equivalences that $H$ has a GHD of width $\leq 2$ if and only if $\varphi$ is satisfiable and $H$ has an FHD of width $\leq 2$ if and only if $\varphi$ is satisfiable.
+To prove the correctness of our problem reduction, we have to show the two equivalences: first, that $\ghw(H) \leq 2$ if and only if $\varphi$ is satisfiable and second, that $\fhw(H) \leq 2$ if and only if $\varphi$ is satisfiable.
 We prove the two directions of these equivalences separately.